Self Improvement

 WhatFont and ColorZilla are Chrome browser extensions that make it easy to get design inspiration from your favourite websites.
 With these extensions, hovering your cursor over text will yield the name of the font in question, or the exact colour of the logo, image or background – online productivity tools that will definitely also delight creatives like web designers and art directors!

-For added convenience, clicking in WhatFont will yield more details for the font like colour, size and weight, while clicking in ColorZilla will automatically copy the hex code for you to paste in your app of choice.
+For added convenience, clicking in WhatFont will yield more details for the font like colour, size, and weight, while clicking in ColorZilla will automatically copy the hex code for you to paste in your app of choice.

-6. Pocket – save content for later with a keyboard shortcut
+Save content for later with a keyboard shortcut

 We’ve all been there – encountering the most interesting article or video right when we’re trying our best to be productive.
 You could ignore it, which likely means you probably won’t see it again, or you relent and watch your time and focus drain away.